NCOR-Organization/awesome-ontologies-Keilai/README.md

 - [DOID (Human Disease Ontology)](https://obofoundry.org/ontology/doid.html) - An ontology for describing the classification of human diseases organized by etiology.
 - [MAxO (Medical Action Ontology)](https://obofoundry.org/ontology/maxo.html) - The Medical Action Ontology (MAxO) provides a broad view of medical actions and includes terms for medical procedures, interventions, therapies, treatments, and recommendations.
 - [INO (Interaction Network Ontology)](https://obofoundry.org/ontology/ino.html) - An ontology in the domain of interactions and interaction networks.
 Represents general and species-neutral types of interactions and interaction networks, and their related elements and relations.
+- [MF (Mental Functioning Ontology)](https://obofoundry.org/ontology/mf.html) - An overarching ontology for all aspects of mental functioning.

 ## 🔬 Annotation and Metadata Standards